it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.3
 - Use Separate Storage Containers for Unique Data Classifications - Don't overload one container with data at various classification levels.
 Create separate containers with appropriate names and configuration settings for each data classification level. [there's also record specific encryption for sensitive coresident food]

+[AMW: I dont understand the comment.
+Maybe a level 3 item?]

 >Follow your data classification scheme and establish containers based on sensitivity.
 Also, don't mix production and test data or data from different technologies and products.

 Applies to: Hosted components